mcce22extreme/ss2023-tmcsp-testim/README.md

 origin  https://github.com/mcce22extreme/ss2023-tmcsp-testim.git (push)
 ```

-To sync the `main` branch to GitLab you need to add GitLab as second remote and push all changes to there.
+To sync the `main` branch from GitHub to GitLab you need to add GitLab as second remote and push all changes to there.
 ```bash
 # Add gitlab as remote
 $ git remote add gitlab https://gitlab.com/mcce22extreme/ss2023-tmcsp-testim.git